 Career Prospects After a Marine Biology Degree

-Graduates can work in conservation, marine research, environmental consultancy, and policy.
-Related fields include Environmental Science and Biology.
+Graduates can work in marine conservation, research, environmental consultancy, aquaculture, and policy.
+Related subjects include Environmental Science and Biology.

-Liverpool, Newcastle, and Exeter have thriving student scenes perfect for balancing study and fun.
+Liverpool, Newcastle, and Exeter combine lively social scenes with access to the ocean — perfect for students balancing study and fun.

-Summary: Which Marine Biology Uni is Right for You?
+Summary: Which Marine Biology University Is Right for You?

 Aminah Barnes